ijoshsmith/function-composition-in-swift/README.md

 # Function Composition in Swift

-This exploration of function composition in Swift is also available in an Xcode playground file, which allows you to experiment with the presented code and immediately see the result.
-The playground can be downloaded from this repository.
+This exploration of function composition in Swift is also available in an Xcode playground, which allows you to experiment with the presented code and immediately see the result.
+The playground is included in this repository.

 ## Getting started
 Suppose you need to process comma-separated values.
 You receive some CSV text and need to only keep the rows that contain exactly three values.
 Here is the CSV text to process.